DoaaOsamaK/RegistrationForm-Frontend/README.md

 ## 🌵 Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:

-Fork the repository
+- Fork the repository
-Create your feature branch (git checkout -b feature/YourFeature) Commit your changes (git commit -am 'Add some feature') Push to the branch (git push origin feature/YourFeature) Create a new Pull Request
+- Create your feature branch (git checkout -b feature/YourFeature)
+- Commit your changes (git commit -am 'Add some feature')
+- Push to the branch (git push origin feature/YourFeature)
+- Create a new Pull Request
 ## 🌵 Contact
-For any questions or feedback, feel free to contact Doa'a Osama.
+For any questions or feedback, feel free to contact doaaosamakhalaf@gmail.com.